HeyFireHQ/ticker-blog/content/Build_Your_First_Portfolio_with_Ticker_A_Step-by-Step_Starter_Guide.md

 tags: Investing

-stock portfolio simulator for beginners, intro to investing simulator, best stock app for beginners
+stock portfolio simulator for beginners, intro to inve

+sting simulator, best stock app for beginners

 ## **Build Your First Portfolio with Ticker: A Step-by-Step Starter Guide**